 “Rome was not built in a day,” as the saying goes, and neither are intricate projects and long-term ambitions.
 Similar to how unrealistic deadlines can result in unhealthy work practices, so too can doing excessive amounts of work.

 A long list of incomplete tasks can be overwhelming in any case, but over-exerting yourself will probably make you feel worse, not better.
-The trick is skilful scheduling, whereby you can allocate the perfect amount of work to the day.
-Time-blocking is an excellent way to consider that lengthy to-do list in terms of time-based sections.
+The trick is skillful scheduling, whereby you can allocate the perfect amount of work to the day.
+Time blocking and the Ivy Lee method are excellent ways to consider that lengthy to-do list in terms of time-based sections.

 If you can successfully implement the other time-management tips we’ve discussed, you’ll surely have no problem achieving a great deal, leaving you entirely satisfied and guilt-free when signing off for the day.